 The reserve is also the site for a locally run "Black-Water Rafting" adventure trip, while the adjacent Aranui and Ruakuri Caves are popular destinations for visitors and tourists.

-It is 2 km from the world-renowned Waitomo glowworm cave and 17 km from the King Country town of Te Kuiti.
+2 km from the world-renowned Waitomo glowworm cave and 17 km from the King Country town of Te Kuiti.

 Limestone outcrops, Ruakuri walk